Couple explains why they aren't leaving sister tower of collapsed condo - KESQ

 “We’re still in a rescue mode, but as you can imagine, we’re starting to understand that it’s going to be less likely that we’re going to be finding survivors.”

-No survivors have been found in more than a day in Surfside, Florida, where 55 condo units of Champlain Towers South crashed to the ground Thursday.
+No survivors have been found since Thursday in Surfside, Florida, where 55 condo units of Champlain Towers South crashed to the ground.

-Instead, the death toll rose to 10 after searchers found a victim Monday, Miami-Dade County Mayor Daniella Levine Cava said.
+Instead, the death toll rose to 11 after searchers found two victims Monday, Miami-Dade County Mayor Daniella Levine Cava said.

 Florida State Fire Marshal Jimmy Patronis said rescue workers are working day and night to find survivors.

-Note: Correction: A previous version of this article misstated the ages of Antonio and Gladys Lozano based on initial information from police.
-Antonio was 82 and Gladys was 80.